-The nine food categories selected for substitution in R3PACK project have been: bagged salad, butter, cheese, chips, in-shop products, prepared salad, savory biscuits, prepared fruits and yoghurt.
+The nine food categories selected for reuse in R3PACK project have been: prepared fruits, prepared salad, voghurt, cheese, chips, in-shop products, savory biscuits, milk and juice.
 The project partners have selected a representative product for each category and are those in Table 1.
-Two products have been selected for the yoghurt category, one for Greek yoghurt and another for sour cream.
+Two products have been selected for the yoghurt category, one for Greek yoghurt and another for sour cream, two products have been selected for the milk category, one made by PET and one made by PEHD; two products have been selected for the Savory biscuits category.
 The analyses will consider primary packaging raw material acquisition and pre-processing, manufacturing, distribution stage, use stage and end-of-life.
-Secondary packaging, packaging-related food waste, packaging geometric features (e.g. emptyability) and the packaging filling phase will be excluded from the system boundary because they are taken as unvaried characteristics for the substitution purpose.
-All the processes attributed to the packaging are listed in the Life Cycle Inventory (LCI) divided by life cycle stages.
+Secondary packaging, packaging-related food waste, packaging geometric features (e.g. emptyability) and the packaging filling phase will be excluded from the system boundary for this state of the art analysis, but they would be re-discussed for the possible integration in face of the comparative analysis of the developed solutions for reuse in D6.3 Part B. All the processes attributed to the packaging are listed in the Life Cycle Inventory (LCI) divided by life cycle stages.
 Here below, a list of the processes considered for each stage is provided: